Title: Stacy in Bloom

 Stacy glanced up, unable to stop the tiny smile curling the corners of her lips as she spotted him across the way, waving excitedly to her.
 His grin was as big as his stride as he approached, folding his lanky body onto the bench across from her before she could blink.
 "I just got a postcard from Gloria," he said excitedly, dropping his bag on the table.
 "Wanna see?"

 "Sure," she managed to choke out, ducking her head behind her own pile of books as she took the postcard from him.
-She could only hope her face wasn't as red as it felt.
+She could only hope that her face wasn't as red as it felt.
 He was now a senior at the high school, and his reputation as a stand-up guy largely preceded him.
-He'd mellowed out quite a bit in the five years she'd known him, his friendly smile and steady demeanor drawing others to him like bees to honey.
+He'd mellowed out quite a bit in the five years that she'd known him, his friendly smile and steady demeanor drawing others to him like bees to honey.
 He was smart, athletic, musically gifted…and sometime over the last year, had blossomed into his looks as well.
 Half the kids who came to watch their shows were adoring girls with eyes only for him.

 The fact that she was rapidly joining that number made Stacy long for the comfort of her sister – and the companionship of the Kid – even more.